 This is why the rise of high-intensity interval training (colloquially known as HIIT) has been so welcome.
-The idea that we only need roughly 10 minutes of efficient exercise to not just fulfill our daily fitness requirements but actually continue burning fat and calories long after we've finished is an undeniably exciting development for any time-strapped individual.
-But new research shows that there's an even simpler approach to the 10-minute workout than we initially thought.
+The idea that we only need roughly 10 minutes of high intensity exercise to not just fulfil our daily fitness requirements but actually continue burning fat and calories long after we've finished is an undeniably exciting development for any time-strapped individual.
+But new research shows there's an even simpler approach to the 10-minute workout than we initially thought.
 Better yet, it doesn't even require any fitness level, or special equipment, for that matter—just you and a flight of stairs.

 In the study, scientists assigned a series of interval workouts to a group of sedentary young women.
 All the workouts were 10 minutes long, and the women were instructed to perform them three times a week for six weeks.
 The scientists then monitored their respiratory fitness.

 Of the different workouts they tried, it turned out that one garnered some particularly impressive results: When the women walked up stairs for 20 seconds at a time, followed by two minutes of rest—repeated a total of three times—their respiratory fitness increased by 12%.
 (For reference, that's the equivalent of interval sprints on a stationary bike.)

 In all, walking up stairs for a few seconds at a time certainly beats doing burpees for 12 minutes, and devoting just 30 minutes a week to getting in shape is beyond doable.
 If you happen to live in a walk-up apartment, you're basically set.

 On that note, learn other ways to get in shape without trying too hard (or spending too much).